 How to enable Ultimate Performance power plan in Windows 10

 Windows 10 offers a number of power plans you can switch to, depending on your needs.
-'Balanced' is the recommended choice, but if you have a high-end system and want to really get the most out of it, it’s worth activating the new Ultimate Performance power plan.
+'Balanced' is the recommended choice, but if you have a high-end system and want to really get the most out of it, it’s worth activating the Ultimate Performance power plan.

-This new plan is really designed for workstations, but gamers and video editors will benefit from it too.
+This plan is really designed for workstations, but gamers and video editors will benefit from it too.
 It likely won’t be available to simply switch to on your PC, but you can enable it with this simple hack.

 Firstly, we should state the Ultimate Performance power plan is designed for high-end desktop systems.
 While you can enable it on a decent laptop it’s not really advisable as it can eat through battery life like no one’s business.

 Secondly, you need to be running at least Windows 10 version 1803.
 Provided you are, follow these steps:

 Open Settings >System > Power & sleep and click the Additional power settings link.

 Under Choose to customize a power plan, expand the option which says Additional power settings.
 With luck you should see Ultimate Performance listed, but if not, don’t worry, adding it is straightforward.

 Right-click the Start menu and click on Windows Powershell (Admin).
 In the box that opens type (or copy and paste) the following and hit enter: